logic-and-learning-lab/Popper/README.md

 neg(grandparent(amy,amelia)).
 ```

-Likewise, a BK file contains helpful information about the relation you are trying to learn:
+A BK file contains other information about the problem:

 ```prolog
 mother(ann,amy).